gromanx/CSE_201/README.md

 # CSE_201
 Computer Science I.
-Computer software design, implementation, methods and environments using a current high-level language.
+Computer software design, implementation, methods and environments using a current high-level language, C++.
 Survey of computers, applications and other areas of computer science.